 Mindfulness is the practice of directing attention to what is happening in the present moment in contrast to our more habitual states of mind where we are often preoccupied with memories, fantasies, worries or planning.
 Although we are often unaware of the current of our thinking, it has a profound effect on how we live our lives, as well on our mental and emotional health.

-There has been a significant body of research carried out in this area over the last 30 years, which is growing exponentially and indicates that practicing mindfulness regularly helps the body/ mind respond rather than react to stress, leaving valuable resources available for improving our general health and well-being.
+There is a significant body of research carried out in this area over the last 30 years, and it’s growing exponentially.
+The good news is that the research indicates that practicing mindfulness regularly helps the body/ mind respond rather than react to stress, leaving valuable resources available for improving our general health and well-being.
+More here.

 Practicing mindfulness helps us to wake up to our lives, to what is happening in this moment, with an attitude of kindness towards ourselves and our experience.